johnpolacek/team-health-checker/README.md

 export default HealthCheckTopic
 ~~~~

-Next, we can update the HealthCheck component which contains both the topics and the confirmation step, for which we will create a `RatingRow` component for listing the ratings made for each topic before confirming.
+Next, we can update the `HealthCheck` component which contains both the topics and the confirmation step, for which we will create a `RatingRow` component for listing the ratings made for each topic before confirming.
+In addition, we have added a Start Over button link to clear out the responses and let them start fresh from the beginning.

 *components/RatingRow*